A Is for Acid: Background

 The Scarborough News reported in November 2001 Yorkshire Television was working on a production titled A Is for Acid that would portray the life of the serial killer John George Haigh, and that Martin Clunes had been cast in the starring role.
 Scenes for the forthcoming production would be filmed in locations around Scarborough, particularly the town's South Cliff area, which was believed to resemble Kensington as it had looked during the time Haigh lived there in the 1940s.
 The article also reported that Yorkshire Television had asked the Scarborough Council for permission to close some roads and the town's Esplanade for filming purposes, but that permission had been refused, so residents were being asked to avoid the area on a voluntary basis.
 Additional scenes were filmed in Wetherby, Saltaire and outside Hyde Park Picture House, Leeds.

 The Manchester Evening News carried an interview with Clunes on 9 September 2002, the day the film was aired, in which the actor spoke about the role: "I've never been asked to play someone who actually existed before.
 Haigh was a real challenge.
 Although he was real he's almost forgotten and my generation didn't really know about him.
 My mum, on the other hand, can remember the case as a truly horrific event of the last century.
-When I told an older friend of mine who I was playing, he said he was often told as a child: `You eat that up or John Haigh will get you.'
+When I told an older friend of mine who I was playing, he said he was often told as a child: 'You eat that up or John Haigh will get you.'
 He was the stock bogeyman of the day."

 Reception

 The film was heavily promoted by ITV before its first broadcast at 9:00pm on 9 September 2002, but attracted a relatively small audience for a peak time programme.
 Overnight figures suggested 6 million viewers had tuned in to watch A Is for Acid, a figure beaten by an episode of Waking the Dead which appeared in the same time slot on BBC One.
-A review in the Manchester Evening News the day after the film was shown was generally favourable: "Clunes might seem an unlikely choice for this sinister and demanding role...but he acquitted tremendously in his portrayal of the beaming, oily trickster with a murderous heart...Clunes made the killer plausible, disarming and businesslike as he went about murdering for profit."
+A review in the Manchester Evening News the day after the film was shown was generally favourable: "Clunes might seem an unlikely choice for this sinister and demanding role ... but he acquitted tremendously in his portrayal of the beaming, oily trickster with a murderous heart ...
+Clunes made the killer plausible, disarming and businesslike as he went about murdering for profit."
 However, the reviewer was critical of the film's lack of tension and its failure to analyse Haigh's psyche.

-Location
+Filming

 The opening scene depicting Haigh's childhood was filmed in Saltaire, West Yorkshire.
 Later where John is shown courting Betty, the Hyde Park Picture House in Hyde Park, Leeds.
 The police station to which John takes Constance Lane to report her friend missing, was filmed at Wetherby Council Offices.